 Affecting about 2.3 million people in the U.S., epilepsy most commonly affects people who are very young or old.
 According to the Centers for Disease Control (CDC), about 10 percent of Americans will have a seizure during the course of their life, and about 3 percent will be diagnosed with epilepsy by the age of 80.
 Treatment for epilepsy is still experimental, varying intensely based on the patient.
 Medications, such as anti-convulsants are typically prescribed for daily use to prevent seizures from recurring.
 Despite its prevalence and medical advancements, epilepsy remains one of the least understood major chronic illnesses.

-This condition can also be caused by serving in the Armed Forces, when head injuries result in Post-Traumatic Epilepsy.
+This condition can also affect military members, as head injuries result in a condition called post-traumatic epilepsy.
 Brain injuries can often go undetected as they are not outwardly visible, though many soldiers have reportedly experienced seizures after contact with powerful explosions.
-This disorder can develop months or even years following the trauma, and result in subtle seizures accompanied by other symptoms such as memory loss, and changes in behavior and/or awareness.
+This disorder can develop months or even years following the trauma, and result in subtle seizures accompanied by other symptoms such as memory loss and changes in behavior and/or awareness.

 Treatment & Prevention